 ALTA/NSPS Land Title Survey

-is a boundary survey that adheres to a set of standards developed by the America Land Title Association (ALTA) and the National Society of Professional Surveyors Inc (NSPS).
+is a boundary survey that adheres to a set of standards developed by the America Land Title Association (ALTA) and the National Society of Professional Surveyors Inc (NSPS) and were updated February 23, 2021.
 There are banks and lending institutions that prefer this type of survey to attain a mortgage.

 is a procedure that determines whether a home or parcel lies in a flood zone.
 A flood zone is an area that has a high frequency of expected flood conditions.
 Thus, if a home or parcel lies in a flood zone, it would be prudent for the homeowner to attain flood insurance.
 However, flood insurance is expensive; don’t buy it if your home is not in a flood zone.
 To find out if your home is in a flood zone, call us today.